 This Is How Introverts & Immigrants Can Start Conversations with Anyone

 Yes, introverts can be awkward sometimes.
 Well, we can be awkward often.
+OK, we are awkward all the time!
 Yet, this can be changed.

-It is just the “code” we came into this world with.
+Being an introvert is just the "basic code” we came into this world with.
 We are great for many things, like analyzing or having attention to detail, but we are not that good with social interaction.

 If you are an introvert you know what I’m talking about.